How To Create a Writing Routine with a Full-Time Job

 It’s okay to say ‘no’ to some invites, to some opportunities at work.

-Make space for your creative goal.
+Make space for your creative writing.

 Make space for you to breathe.